andyliew2412/andyliew-lambda-3.12/README.md

 | CI-Terraform-Plan.yml	| On Pull Request	| Terraform command that previews the changes Terraform will make to your infrastructure if you apply a particular configuration. |
 | CD-Terraform-Apply.yml	| On Push	| Terraform command that executes the changes required to reach the desired state defined in your configuration files. |
 | Terraform-Destroy.yml	| On Workflow Dispatch	| To clean up terraform resources created. |

+6) Verify the Lambda function at AWS is created